voidfiles/rachelbublitz.com/content/blog/2020-03-25-relentless-playwriting-part-two-finding-your-community.md

 Right now, this is easier said than done...
 "Rachel, we're supposed to be social distancing!
 GET WITH THE TIMES!"

 And I get that.
-That's why instead of listing my the typical resources I recommend (joining forming playwright meet-ups, inviting friends/actors/artists into your house to read your work, seeing as much theatre as possible and talking to folks after) I have a COVID-19 amended list of suggestions.
+That's why instead of listing my the typical resources I recommend (joining/forming playwright meet-ups, inviting friends/actors/artists into your house to read your work, seeing as much theatre as possible and talking to folks after) I have a COVID-19 amended list of suggestions.

 ### Virtual Playwright Meet-ups